andeedotnet/gpsd_viewer/readme.md

 AT+QGPSCFG="beidounmeatype",1
 ```

-5. Copy gpsd_viewer_linux_arm64 from releases to your Router and run
+5. Copy gpsd_viewer_linux_arm64 from releases and run
 ```
 ./gpsd_viewer_linux_arm64 -gpsd localhost:2947 -p 9000
 ```

+If you want to use your own web app, you can simply place it under /static and start gpsd_viewer with ```-e false```.